 - Tank Girl: After Tank Girl drops a bucket of water on Kesslee, he tells her "It's not over."

-- Legend: After Jack blows Darkness away with sunlight, Darkness says "You think you've won."
+- Legend (1985): After Jack blows Darkness away with sunlight, Darkness says "You think you've won."

-- Odd heroic usage in Terminator 3.
+- Odd heroic usage in Terminator 3: Rise of the Machines.
 Just before the good terminator blows up the Terminatrix with his own power cell, he tells John Connor, "We will meet again."
 The twist, in this case, is that the Terminator sent back in time is the one that succeeds in killing John in the future.